KhuzaifaZahid/Gmail-BroadCasting/README.md

 Clone the repository to your local machine.

-Install the required dependencies using pip install -r requirements.txt.
+Install the required dependencies using **pip install -r smtplib**

-Set up your Gmail account and enable Less Secure Apps or use an App Password for better security.
+Set up your Gmail account and enable an App Password for better security.

 Run the Flask server:python app.py.